What is a "bank" and why is it important?

 Each session shall have:

-- Losing limit: for example, $50 - and that's it, exit
+- Loss limit: for example, $50 - and that's it, exit

-- Winning limit: + $100 - and you come out with a profit
+- Win limit: + $100 - and you come out with a profit

 4. Tune in psychologically

-Psychology is the key to holding a bank.
+Psychology is key to holding a bank.

-Don't let emotions control actions:
+Don't let emotions drive actions:

-- Don't recoup after losing
+- Do not recoup after losing

 - Don't panic if you see a series of setbacks